-Lecture No 041317 Subject title Laboratory practice of aboratory practice of Lipid Biology Subject ID Instructors SASAKI Takehiko, SAS SAKI Junnko, HASEGAV VA Junnya Semester YearLong 2020 Level 2nd - 3rd year Units 8 Course by the instructor with practical experiences
+Lecture No 041317

+Subject title Laboratory practice of aboratory practice of Lipid Biology

-Partial classes are taught in English.
+Instructors

+Semester YearLong 2021 Level 2nd - 3rd year Units 8

+Course by the

+instructor with

+practical experiences

 When an international student registers this subject for credits, this course is taught in English.

-Lecture place M&D Tower 19F South, Department of Biochemical Pathophysiology/Lipid Biology
+M&D Tower 19F South, Department of Biochemical Pathophysiology/Lipid Biology

-Course Purpose and Outline This course will focus on the pathophysiological conditions emanate from dysregulation of cellular lipid metabolism.
+This course will focus on the pathophysiological conditions emanate from dysregulation of cellular lipid metabolism.